The Journal of Pathology

 Online Mendelian Inheritance in Man [Internet].
 Johns Hopkins University.
 Record No. 191170.
 Tumour Protein p53; TP53; [Accessed February 14, 2010]: Available from: http://www.ncbi.nlm.nih.gov/entrez/dispomim.cgi?id=191170

-Type each table on a separate page at the end of the main document.
+Type each table on a separate page at the end of the main document; use landscape orientation only if necessary.
+Tables should not be provided as images.
 Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
 Give each column a short or abbreviated heading.
 Place explanatory matter in footnotes, not in the heading.
-Explain in footnotes all non-standard abbreviations that are used in each table.
+Explain in footnotes all non-standard abbreviations used in each table.
 Identify statistical measures of variations, such as standard deviation and standard error of the mean.
 Do not use internal horizontal and vertical rules.
-Be sure that each table is cited in the text.
-If you use data from another published source, obtain permission and acknowledge fully.

 4.23.1 Figure Format

 Figures should be prepared to fit either one or two column widths (83 mm and 170.5 mm respectively) with a maximum height of 251.5 mm at the correct resolution:

 Black and white and colour images – 300 dpi